careerit/KBs/Ansible/Ansible.md

 An inventory file is a  list of the nodes that are to be managed by Ansible from control node.
 An inventory is also known as "hostfile"

+The default inventory file is located at `/etc/ansible/hosts`

 ### Module
 A module is a unit of code that Ansible executes and each module has a particular use.
 User Management to managing VLAN to provisioning infrastructure, there is a module for each of the activities.